tishana/PickUpAppAPI/README.md

 # Pick Up App

-The Pick-up app is a tool for riders to schedule a car pick-up to their local destination.⋅⋅ The app’s automated dispatch checks a drivers' availability and pairs with a compatible pick-up request.⋅⋅ The app notifies drivers and riders that the pick-up has been booked.
+The Pick-up app is a tool for riders to schedule a car pick-up to their local destination.
+The app’s automated dispatch checks a drivers' availability and pairs with a compatible pick-up request.
+The app notifies drivers and riders that the pick-up has been booked.

 ## Team Members
 - Donell Ellis